The Thing You Love Most: Reviews

-The episode received mixed to positive reviews from television critics.
+The episode received generally positive reviews from television critics.

 IGN's Amy Ratcliffe rated "The Thing You Love Most" with a score of 7.5 out of 10, describing it as "fun" with "not impressive but not horrible" special effects and a story that was "enjoyable and entertaining but not gripping."
 Ratcliffe enjoyed the interactions between Emma and Regina, but commented that she "could do with less of Regina's withering stares" and "precious apples."
 She also found the change of music when switching to the fairy tale realm to be "an unnecessary bat over the head."
 Cindy McLennan of Television Without Pity graded the episode with an A−.
 While she liked Bauer van Straten's performance, McLennan wished that her character had been "fiercer" in her first appearance.
 Entertainment Weekly columnist Shaunna Murphy thought it was more fun than the pilot and praised Morrison's "tough-as-nails-but-with-a-secret-heart-of-gold" performance, as well as her character's feud with Regina.

 Writing for The A.V.
 Club, Oliver Sava criticized the episode for possessing "the same problems as the pilot: It takes itself too seriously, the flashbacks are hilariously campy, and Henry is a horribly obnoxious character in an unfortunately central role."
 In addition to giving a negative opinion of the episode's CGI, Sava opined that Bauer van Staten was misused and disliked Gilmore's performance, but praised Esposito's.
 He gave the episode a "C".
 TV Fanatic's Christine Orlando was more positive, and gave the episode 4.6 out of 5 stars, saying that "The Thing You Love Most" was "a great second outing" for the series.
 She complimented the production design and applauded the conflict between Emma and Regina, citing her favorite scene as "when Emma took a chainsaw to the Regina's beloved apple tree."
-Like Sava, Orlando thought that Maleficent was underused and criticized her hair and the scene for its poor special effects.
+Orlando thought that Maleficent was underused and criticized her hair and the scene for its poor special effects.